-In the western United States (US; Fig. 1), mountain glaciers expanded out of the high elevations of the Rocky Mountains, the Sierra Nevada, and many other, smaller ranges during the Last Glacial Maximum (LGM; Porter et al., 1983; Pierce, 2003).

-During the last deglaciation, many glaciers retreated from their extended LGM positions and eventually melted from their cirques during the late glacial-to-early Holocene (e.g., Munroe and Laabs, 2017; Marcott et al., 2019).
+In the western United States (US; Fig. 1), mountain glaciers expanded out of the high elevations of the Rocky Mountains, the Sierra Nevada, the Uinta Mountains, and many other, smaller ranges during the Last Glacial Maximum (LGM; Porter et al., 1983; Pierce, 2003).
+During the last deglaciation, many glaciers retreated from their extended LGM positions and eventually melted from their cirques by the start of the Holocene (e.g., Marcott et al., 2019).
 Yet, the temporal and spatial patterns of retreat throughout the western US and their relationship to hemispheric and global forcing are still a subject of debate.
-Glaciers in the western US may have retreated in response to increasing global temperature forced by rising atmospheric CO2 concentrations, thus broadly synchronous with other mountain glaciers around the world (e.g. Shakun et al., 2015; Marcott et al., 2019).
+Glaciers in the western US may have retreated in response to rising global atmospheric CO2 concentrations, thus broadly synchronous with other mountain glaciers around the world (e.g. Shakun et al., 2015; Marcott et al., 2019).
 However, some evidence suggests a delay of deglaciation until the Bølling due to either persistent stadial conditions (e.g., Young et al., 2011) or as a response to increased local moisture supply to some glaciers from nearby pluvial lakes (e.g. Laabs et al., 2009).